 After graduating with a first class bachelors degree, Lawrence began studying medieval pottery at Magdalen College, but given a chance to become an archaeologist in the Middle East, Lawrence jumped at the opportunity and sailed for Beirut in 1910.

 In the Middle East, Lawrence continued his studies of languages; he learnt languages easily and could speak fluently French, German, Latin, Greek, Arabic, Turkish and Syriac.

-Important influences for Lawrence during his time in the middle east, included the Arabist and archaeologist - Gertrude Bell, and D.G.
+Important influences for Lawrence during his time in the Middle East included the Arabist and archaeologist – Gertrude Bell, and D.G.
 Hogarth of the British Museum in Jerablus.

-During his archeology trips in the Middle East, Lawrence took the opportunity to learn about Arabic culture.
+During his archaeology trips in the Middle East, Lawrence took the opportunity to learn about Arabic culture.
 But, as well as learning about their culture, he wanted to identify himself with the locals.
-He took to wearing native costume and learning the different customs and aspects of local life.
+He took to wearing a native costume and learning the different customs and aspects of local life.
 His empathy and adoption of local customs helped to bring out the native Arabic friendliness.
-He often won over the loyalty and admiration of locals he visited on his travels.
+He often won the loyalty and admiration of locals who he visited on his travels.
 Lawrence also became aware of the Arab resentment against the occupation of the Ottoman Empire.
-Although the Ottoman Empire was Islamic, it wasn't Arabic and the occupation had become increasingly brutal and resented.
+Although the Ottoman Empire was Islamic, it wasn’t Arabic and the occupation had become increasingly brutal and resented.

 In 1914, Lawrence helped to map the Negev Desert which might be used by the Ottoman Empire.
-It was under a smokescreen of 'archaeology' but was actually a purely military exercise.
+It was surveyed under a smokescreen of ‘archaeology’ but was actually a purely military exercise.